denis-selimovic/ProjectHub/README.md

 - [Notification service](/notification-service)
 - [Email service](/email-service)

-Aongside those, there are 4 utility microservices:
+Alongside those, there are 4 utility microservices:
 - [Configuration service](/configuration-service) - for centralizing the configuration files for other services
 - [Eureka server](/eureka-server) - load balancer
 - [System events service](/system-events-service) - for in-app logging of all activities